 Meet Leading Atlanta Facial Plastic Surgeon Dr. Inessa Fishman

-Dr. Inessa Fishman is a facial plastic surgeon who specializes in facial plastic aesthetic and reconstructive surgery of the head and neck, including rhinoplasty (nose surgery), facelift, eyelid lift and brow lift, facial and skin resurfacing, otoplasty and non-surgical newborn ear correction, facial implants, lip and cheek augmentation, jawline contouring, injectable fillers and Botox® and Dysport®.
+Dr. Inessa Fishman is a top female facial plastic surgeon who specializes in facial plastic aesthetic and reconstructive surgery of the head and neck, including rhinoplasty (nose surgery), facelift, eyelid lift and brow lift, facial and skin resurfacing, otoplasty and non-surgical newborn ear correction, facial implants, lip and cheek augmentation, jawline contouring, injectable fillers and Botox® and Dysport®.
 Combining surgical and medical interventions with minimally invasive and non-invasive treatments, Dr. Fishman gives her patients natural and beautiful results.
 The latest in cutting-edge advances blended with classic standards, the highest levels of safety and care, patient education, and impeccable outcomes — these are the pillars of Dr. Fishman’s practice.

 Dr. Fishman was born in Kiev, Ukraine, and left the former Soviet Union to move to the United States with her family.
 She attended Emory University in Atlanta, GA, completing her undergraduate studies in Biology in an accelerated 3 years.
 Dr. Fishman obtained her medical degree (MD) at the Emory University School of Medicine, and then completed a rigorous Ear, Nose, and Throat — Head and Neck Surgery residency at the University of Kansas, gaining first-class expertise in head and neck diseases and surgery for cancer, trauma, and reconstruction.
 She then completed a rigorous fellowship in Facial Plastic and Reconstructive Surgery, where she refined her skills in cosmetic facial, ear, and nose surgery and developed a wide spectrum of non-surgical facial rejuvenation techniques.
 After her training, Dr. Fishman practiced for several years in the Atlanta area before establishing Aviva Plastic Surgery & Aesthetics in 2018.